 Great mixed-use design.
-The project turns a large, disjointed, obsolete industrial tract into an integrated, environmentally sensitive, sustainable new neighborhood, with a variety of housing options, a new Main Street, places to work, spaces for outdoor enjoyment, and new connections to public transit and the Greenway.
+The project turns a large, disjointed, obsolete industrial tract into an integrated, environmentally sensitive, sustainable new neighborhood, with a variety of housing options, a new Main Street, places to work, spaces for outdoor enjoyment, and new

 New housing options.
-With its mix of market-rate and affordable units of varying sizes, and its walkability and improved access to public transportation, the project offers the kind of alternatives to single-family homes that more and more people of all ages, backgrounds, and occupations are looking for-and have a hard time finding in Newton.
+With its mix of marketrate and affordable units of varying sizes, and its walkability and improved access to public transportation, the project offers the kind of alternatives to single-family homes that more and more people of all ages, backgrounds, and occupations are looking for-and have a hard time finding in Newton.

 Green space.
-The project includes 5 new public parks on a total of 7 acres, bike and pedestrian connections to the Greenway, and 600 new trees.
+The project includes 8 new public parks on a total of 10 acres, bike and pedestrian connections to the Greenway, and 750 new trees.

 Commitment to transportation alternatives.
-The developer will launch-and promises to sustain-a new shuttle service between the on-site mobility hub, local MBTA bus and subway stops, and downtown Boston.
-The wifi-enabled mobility hub will also provide access to bike-share and ride-share service.
+The developer will launch-and promises to sustain-a new shuttle service between the Mobility Hub and the Newton Highlands T station, departing every 10 minutes.
+The wifi-enabled Mobility Hub will also provide access to bikeshare and ride-share service.
 All of this will make it easier for residents to choose not to drive.

 Community-focused process.
-The developers, based in Newton since 1983, have conducted over 100 community meetings and made significant changes to the project in response to public feedback, including reducing the number of housing units and amount of commercial space, breaking up the building masses, putting more parking underground, and creating more open space.
+The developers, based in Newton since 1983, conducted over 300 community meetings and made significant changes to the pipe in response to publicine 6, volunteer advocates for fair feedback, including reducing the number of housing units a ount of room mercial space, com/supportersofengine ount of room mercial space, com/supportersofengine ount of room mercial space. breaking up the building masses, putting more parking underground, and creating more open space.
 They're talking with Green Newton's Building Standards Committee about sustainable energy standards, and with Engine 6 about setting aside housing units for middleincome households.